 If the individual’s investable wealth greatly exceeds the amount that is likely to be needed for UK spending, he may wish to run two separate portfolios, one “UK facing” and one “non-UK facing”.
 The “'UK facing” portfolio would be run in such a way as to avoid, as far as possible, the mixing of capital, income and gains, as well as to avoid UK investments.
 UK investments would also be avoided in the “non-UK facing” portfolio, but otherwise that portfolio would be run without regard to UK tax considerations - it being accepted that a remittance from that portfolio would be expensive in tax terms.

 - Keeping clean capital in cash but borrowing on the security of the cash and using the borrowed money to acquire investments (as this strategy allows non-UK investments to be held without complicated segregation procedures);

 - Acquiring investments within a suitable “wrapper”, in the form of a single-premium life insurance policy which is designed for UK residents (as again, this allows investment to be held without complicated segregation procedures, and also allows UK investments to be held); and

 - Funding a suitable non-UK resident trust, which can hold non-UK investments without giving rise to tax for the trustees or the individual.
 Trusts are discussed further below.

 With any of these options there are pros and cons.
 These should be discussed with the individual’s professional adviser.

 Can you rely on advice from your bank?

-It is sometimes assumed by non-UK domiciliaries who are becoming UK resident that they can rely on their bank to set up their accounts correctly and select investments which will be tax-efficient for them.
+It is sometimes assumed by non-UK domiciliaries who are becoming UK resident that they can rely on their bank to advise on structuring of assets, set up their accounts correctly and select investments which will be tax-efficient for them.